isomerpages/nparks-sgf/_sgf2026-show-highlights/Floral Windows to the World/Workshop with Ahti Lyra.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Ahti_Lyra_from_Estonia__the_Grand_Champion_of_the_Floral_Windows_to_the_World_Championship_receiving_the_Grand_Champion_award_from_Ms_Chang_Hwee_Nee__CEO__National_Heritage_Board.png">
 </div>
 <p>Join us for an exclusive floral workshop led by the visionary Ahti Lyra,
-the reigning Grand Champion of the 2024 Floral Windows to the World Championship.
+the reigning Grand Champion of Floral Windows to the World Championship 2024.
 This is a rare opportunity to learn from an Estonian Master Florist whose work seamlessly blends Nordic elegance with architectural precision.
 Whether you are looking to master complex structural techniques or find inspiration in Ahti’s unique "spiritual" approach to design, this session offers invaluable insights from one of the industry's most celebrated educators.
 Don’t miss your chance to refine your craft under the guidance of a world-class artist—secure your spot today and transform your floral perspective!</p>
 <p><strong>Workshop Details</strong>
 <br>📅 Date:&nbsp;7 July 2026, Monday
 <br>🕟 Time:&nbsp;8.30am – 1.00pm
-<br>📍 Location:&nbsp;The Meadows, Gardens by the Bay
+<br>📍 Location:&nbsp;The Meadow, Gardens by the Bay
 <br>💲&nbsp;Fee:&nbsp;S$450
 <br>Materials, Tools and Lunch will be provided
 <br>Slots are limited and available until sold out.
 We encourage you to book